Posts Tagged ‘Len Lukey’

 It would have been a wild ride around Longford, mind you, the forgiving nature of the Cooper Bristol chassis would have made it slightly less challenging than some other cars of the day.

-This wonderful shot is during the 1958 Gold Star meeting in March- the first ‘national’ Longford won by Ted Gary in Tornado 2 Chev.
+This wonderful shot is during the 1958 Gold Star meeting in March, the first ‘national’ Longford meeting won by Ted Gray in Tornado 2 Chev.

 (unattributed)

-Len at Albert Park, am guessing in 1957, who and what is that behind him?
+Len at Albert Park, guessing 1957, who and what is that behind him?

 (B King)